hsc-projects/snn_engine2/README.md

 We formulate an associativity problem within the above framework:

-    Given the existence of a single short-term association within seSNN between two memory groups A and B of R:
+    Given the existence of a single short-term association within seSNN between two concept assemblies A and B of R:
     Design a mechanism to transform the short-term association between A and B into a long-term association between both groups with a probability p0 > 0 and with a probability p1 < 1 of destroying already existing long term associations.